 "They get what we're looking for and they deliver everytime.

-They are genuine partners and a critical component in the evolution of the agency."
+They are genuine partners and a critical component in the evolution of the company."

 Jaimes Leggett, Managing Director, Ogilvy & Mather

-We help companies stay ahead in the digital age.
+We help agencies and brands progress in the digital age.

-Over 70% of our clients have approached The Blueprint directly through recommendation or reputation, and in the seven years since The Blueprint was created we have never lost a client.
+Over 70% of our clients have approached The Blueprint directly through recommendation or reputation, and in the eight years since The Blueprint was created we have never lost a client.

 We’re as selective about our clients as we are about our candidates.